$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: Rigidity of elliptic genera

 But the restriction of \(\varphi_{T^n}\) to this hyperplane equals \(\varphi_{T^{n-1}}\) where \(T^{n-1}\) is the codimension one subtorus of \(T^n\) which is defined by \(\lambda_{i,F}\).
 Since \(\varphi_{T^{n-1}}\) is a meromorphic function on \(\C^{n-1}\), it follows that the intersection of the singular set of \(\varphi_{T^n}\) with \(\ker \lambda_{i,F}\) can only be open if it is empty.
 Therefore \(\varphi_{T^n}\) does not have singular points.
 This implies that it is constant. \end{proof}

-At the end we want to compare our proof of the rigidity of elliptic genera with the proof of Bott--Taubes.
-The difference between our proof and the proof of Bott--Taubes is that they prove that the equivariant universal elliptic genus of an Spin-\(S^1\)-manifold \(M\) equals some twisted elliptic genus of some auxiliary manifold \(M'\) by using the Lefschetz fixed point formula.
+Finally we want to compare our proof of the rigidity of elliptic genera with the proof of Bott--Taubes.
+The difference between our proof and the proof of Bott--Taubes is that they prove that the equivariant universal elliptic genus of an Spin-\(S^1\)-manifold \(M\) equals some twisted elliptic genus of some auxiliary manifolds \(M'\) by using the Lefschetz fixed point formula.
+These auxiliary manifolds are fixed point sets \(M^{\mathbb{Z}_k}\) of finite cyclic subgroups of \(S^1\).
 Using this fact they can show that the equivariant universal elliptic genus of \(M\) does not have poles.
 Therefore it may be identified with a bounded holomorphic function.
 Hence, it is constant.

-We use the fact that we only have to prove the theorem for our generators of the \(S^1\)-equivariant spin bordism ring.
+We use the fact that we only have to prove the theorem for our generators of the \(S^1\)-equivariant Spin bordism ring.
 For semi-free \(S^1\)-manifolds this has been done by Ochanine \cite{MR970284}, by using localization in equivariant cohomology and some elementary complex analysis.
 The proof in the semi-free case is simpler than in the non-semi-free case because one sees directly from the fixed point formula that the elliptic genus does not have poles.
-Therefore one does not need the auxiliary manifolds in this case.
+Therefore one does not need the auxiliary manifolds and the twisted elliptic genera in this case.

-So, we only have to show that an \(S^1\)-equivariant elliptic genus of a generalized Bott manifold, which is spin, is constant.
+So, we only have to show that an \(S^1\)-equivariant elliptic genus of a generalized Bott manifold, which is Spin, is constant.
 We do this by showing that the \(T\)-equivariant elliptic genera of a generalized Bott manifold \(M^{2n}\) are constant.
 The main new technical observation in the proof of this fact is that Ochanine's proof carries over to the situation where the codimension of the \(T\)-fixed point set is minimal.